Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Methods

+For example, say the features consist of 2, 3, 4, and 5 categories respectively.
+If $H=2$, then the total number of elements of $A$ is $|A|=$ 1 (no feature is chosen) + 2 (because there are 2 categories for the first feature) + 3 (because there are 3 categories for the second feature) + 4 (because there are 4 categories from the third feature) + 4 (because there are 5 for the fourth feature) + 6 (possible combinations of feature 1 and feature 2) + $\ldots$ + 20 (possible combinations of feature 3 and feature 4).

-We now sketch the generative model for the tree from the observations $x$ and antecedents $A$.
-Prior parameters $\lambda$ and $\eta$ are used to indicate preferences over the length of the density list and the number of conjunctions in each sub-rule $a_i$.
+\textbf{Generative Process:} We now sketch the generative process for the tree from the observations $X = \{x_i\}$ and antecedents $A = \{a_j\}$.
+Prior parameter $\lambda$ is the user's preference of the length of the density list (in the absence of data), and $\eta$ is the user's preference for the number of conjunctions in each sub-rule $a_j$.

 Define $a_{<j}$ as the antecedents before $j$ in the rule list if there are any.
 For example $a_{<3}=\left\{ a_1, a_2 \right\}$.
 Similarly, let $c_j$ be the cardinalities of the antecedents before $j$ in the rule list.
 Let $d$ denote the rule list.
-The generative model is as follows, following the exposition of \cite{LethamRuMcMa15}:
+Following the exposition of \cite{LethamRuMcMa15}, we use a prior over rule lists to encourage sparsity.
+The generative process is described in Algorithm \ref{algo:rule_list}.
+It depends on the input prior parameters $\lambda, \eta$, and $\bm{\alpha}$, which is a user-chosen vector of size $m+1$ (as before, usually all elements in $\bm{\alpha}$ are the same and indicate pseudo-counts).